No dog owner wants their dog to get fleas … but if it happens what’s better: chemical or natural flea control? Obviously, this is a no brainer …

 - Clary sage

-#5 Water Soluble Only
+#5 Only Choose Water Soluble Sprays

 Don’t use water-suspended essential oil products, because essential oils aren’t water soluble.
 You’ll end up with blobs of oil floating on the water because the oil won’t dissolve or combine with the water.

-#6 No Clove, Wintergreen, Geraniol Or Thyme
+#6 Avoid Clove, Wintergreen, Geraniol Or Thyme

 Stay away from essential oils like clove, wintergreen, geraniol and thyme, which are sometimes sold as flea repellents but can be potentially harmful to sensitive dogs.
 Citronella oil is also in many pest repellents but can cause skin irritation or gastrointestinal problems for some dogs.